 Workforce planning should focus on what business activities are about.
 Transactional support activities like finance, IT or HR processes might be candidates for outsourcing in many organisations.
-By doing so, the planning for those activities is left to the specialists who might have more volume, better IT support and more competent workforce to keep this kind of processes efficient and productive.
+By doing so, the planning for those activities will be a task for the specialists who might have more volume, better IT support and more competent workforce to keep this kind of processes efficient and productive.

 However, hasty moves to outsourcing may result in broken processes, employee and even customer complaints and higher costs.
-Outsourcing is a major change and needs to be prepared carefully.
+Outsourcing is a major change and needs careful preparation and consideration.
 Therefore, proper workforce planning for these rather transactional activities is easier than embarking on outsourcing.

 Workforce Planning for Transactional Activities

-If the tasks are laid out in well-structured and stable processes, the quality of prediction is quite high.
+If the tasks are distinguishable and the processes are stable, the quality of prediction is quite high.
 Industrial processes in manufacturing workshops or at assembly lines show this kind of characteristics.
 Similarly, service processes like loan approval at a bank or claims processing at any HR department are often well-structured and transactional, too.
 Quality of prediction is rather high if there are no drastic changes in the processes.

 Predicting the workforce needed for this kind of processes seems to be easy.
 If the demand increases and the process stays more or less the same, accuracy of prediction following the cross-multiplication will be high.
 However, this is allowing the increase in workforce proportionally to the demand, i.e. never getting more productive, never becoming smarter.

-Bending the straight line of correlation between demand (Takt Time) and workforce (FTEneeded) is only possible by reducing the processing time, i.e. by changing the way the work gets done.
-Methods like Business Process Reengineering as well as Lean and Six Sigma are frequently deployed to do exactly this – with remarkable success.
+Bending the straight line of correlation between demand (Takt Time) and workforce (FTEneeded) is only possible by reducing the processing time.
+This means changing processes is at the heart of that.
+Methods like Business Process Reengineering as well as Lean and Six Sigma form the foundation looking into processes – with remarkable success.

 Workforce Planning for Non-Transactional Activities